 Activities in Tarangire

 The main activity inside the park has always been standard game drives, but over the last few years TANAPA (the National Park Authority) has introduced a number of activities that are the envy of other national parks.
-Walking safaris and night safaris are now possible inside the park boundary – in our opinion, this takes away any reason to stay outside the park!
 Each lodge offers different activities, but the majority focus on standard game drives.
+Tarangire is the only national park in Tanzania where it is possible to do night safari as well as walking and fly camping, making it the northern park with the greatest diversity of safari activities.
+The hidden gem of the Northern Circuit.